 Our mission: creating holidays made differently in Scotland, Ireland, England & Wales.

 McKinlay Kidd, launched in 2003 by husband and wife team Robert Kidd and Heather McKinlay, is dedicated to helping independently-minded visitors get the most out of their holiday.
 We started out in true small-business style in the dining room of our (then) Edinburgh home, and now employ a team of more than a dozen, mainly based at our office in central Glasgow.
 From day one, our principle has been that we won’t send you anywhere we haven’t been ourselves.
 Initially we focussed on helping our customers to see Scotland differently, with a range of creative holiday suggestions that could be tailored to specific requirements.
-We added Ireland in 2010 and have recently expanded into England as well.
-Heather is half-Scottish, half-English, while Robert is Irish, and between the two of us we have lived for at least 20 years in each country.
+We added Ireland in 2010 and have recently expanded into before expanding into England, and recently added Wales to our programme as well.
 We started the company because we wanted to help visitors see beyond the landscapes and tourist hotspots of these lands, whether of our birth (England and Ireland) or our present-day home (Scotland).
 That’s what we mean by holidays made differently.

 Between ourselves and our growing team, we personally research every area, as far as possible seeking out accommodation that is full of local character and where the owners demonstrate a commitment to customer service to rival our own.
 It’s fair to say that Robert tends to judge a lot by their porridge or home-baking, too.
 We strive to uncover the less obvious stories and places to visit, such as spots more favoured by locals.
 We’ve partnered with some excellent guides, so our customers can really get under the skin of a place, whether in search of wildlife, on a quest for social history or just being regaled with tales of war and greed, love and romance.
 Of course, things are constantly changing, so we re-visit and keep our ear to the ground.
 We also embrace and act upon ongoing feedback from our customers.